-COLIN NUSBAUM is a documentary cinematographer and film editor who focuses on intimately observed and beautifully crafted stories.
+COLIN NUSBAUM is a film editor and documentary cinematographer who focuses on intimately observed and beautifully crafted stories.

 Colin's work has screened at the Sundance Film Festival, Tribeca Film Festival, SXSW, HotDocs, Sheffield Doc/Fest, DOCNYC, AFI Docs, Full Frame and many others.